If you’ve taken my free Acne Solutions Email Course, you know I am a huge fan of drinking infused mint water or spearmint tea for acne.

 I’ve had clients and subscribers tell me how much it’s helped with breakouts around their period.
 Some of them track their periods and start drinking the mint water or spearmint tea starting a week before their expected menstrual period to prevent breakouts.

-Below I’ve listed instructions for preparing spearmint tea and infused mint water.
+Below I’ve listed instructions on how to prepare spearmint tea and infused mint water for treating hormonal and cystic acne.

-I recommend choosing one method, and drinking it every day for 2-4 weeks to see if it helps your skin.
+I recommend choosing one method, and drinking it daily for 2-4 weeks to see if it helps your skin.

 - Buy organic spearmint tea